Note: If you click a link on this page, then go on to make a purchase, we may receive a commission but at no extra cost to you

 With proper crate training, your lab can learn to love its crate and use it as a safe, comfortable place to relax.

-Hi, my name is Jane Davis and I love dogs.
-In fact, I own a labrador retriever named Max.
+Hi, my name is Jane Davis, and I love dogs.
+I own a labrador retriever named Max.
 When I was growing up, we always had dogs at our house.
 They provide us with such unconditional love and companionship, and I can't imagine my life without one by my side.